 This cooler, believe it or not, claims to have the ability to retain ice for up to 4 days.

 When we did our own review of the Engel HD30, we achieved 3 days and a few hours, which we considered a pretty superb performance.
-Based on other user reviews at Amazon, it can do a minimum of 3 days, so that’s great ice retention for a soft cooler by anyone’s standards.
+Based on other user reviews, it can do a minimum of 3 days, so that's great ice retention for a soft cooler by anyone’s standards.

 This cooler also comes with a rugged exterior that is not only waterproof and leakproof but also resistant to UV rays and mildew.